Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Part of Wedding Porcelain Sets for Emperor Tongzhi (1862 — 1874) — Palace Museum

-Follow Up Ceremonies in Traditional Chinese Wedding
+Bonding Rites in Traditional Chinese Wedding

-Finally, the new couple would be sent to their own room and sit on the newly arranged bed.
+Finally, the new couple would be sent to their room and sit on the newly arranged bed.

-In history, both bride and groom would cut off a strand of their hair, put and tie them together, and save it properly.
+Historically, both bride and groom would cut off a strand of their hair, put and tie them together, and save it properly.

 Unearthed Bronze Bind-Cups (He Jin Bei) of the Han Dynasty (202 BC — 220 AD) that used for A Couple to Drink Cross-Cupped Wine on Their Wedding — Institute of Archaeology, Chinese Academy of Social Sciences

-On the next or the third day after the wedding ceremony, the new couple would go back to the bride’s parents’ place with even numbers of gifts, to tell her parents that she is safe and sound or to talk a little about her new husband.
+During this ceremony, the new couple returns to the bride’s parents’ place with an even number of gifts to assure them of her safety and well-being or to share some details about her new husband.

 The new couple usually would worship the bride’s ancestors, bow and serve tea to her parents, and have dinner with them.

-Generally, they would leave before the sunset.
+Generally, they would leave before sunset.

 After this Hui Men ceremony, the whole wedding is considered completed successfully.

-Attire to Attend a Chinese Wedding
+Attire to Attend Chinese Wedding Reception

-Gift for Chinese Wedding
+Gift for New Couples

 Besides congratulations, there are some ancient idioms and poems with beautiful meanings to say or write to a newly wedding couple, to express one's sincere greeting, and to praise their sweet love.